An algebraic model for the free loop space: Chains on a simplicial set and the dg category of paths

 In particular, if $X$ is a simplicial set with one vertex (i.e. a reduced simplicial set) then this construction provides the dg algebra $\mathbf{\Omega}(C^{\Delta}_*(X))$ with a natural dg bialgebra structure.

 In the one vertex case, a version of this construction has been studied in detail in \cite{baues1980geometry}, \cite{Bau81} and, more recently, in \cite{RM}.
-In the general case, this version of the chains functor has also been discussed in \cite{MRZ}.
+In the many vertex case, this version of the chains functor has been also discussed in \cite{MRZ}.
 We refer the reader to these references for more details.